johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 ‘I wish I had known all this before,’ said Pippin.
 ‘I had no notion of what I was doing.’
 ‘Oh yes, you had,’ said Gandalf.
 ‘You knew you were behaving wrongly and foolishly; and you told yourself so, though you did not listen.
 I did not tell you all this before, because it is only by musing on all that has happened that I have at last understood, even as we ride together.
 But if I had spoken sooner, it would not have lessened your desire, or made it easier to resist.
 On the contrary!
 No, the burned hand teaches best.
 After that advice about fire goes to the heart.’
 ‘It does,’ said Pippin.
 ‘If all the seven stones were laid out before me now, I should shut my eyes and put my hands in my pockets.’
-‘Good!’ said Gandalf.
-‘That is what I hoped.’

 That way lies Aglarond and the Glittering Caves.
 Do not ask me about them.
 Ask Gimli, if you meet again, and for the first time you may get an answer longer than you wish.
 You will not see the caves yourself, not on this journey.
 Soon they will be far behind.’
 ‘I thought you were going to stop at Helm’s Deep!’ said Pippin.
 ‘Where are you going then?’